A Problem-Solving Mindset

 CueThink student examples

-These student examples of Thinklets, created within CueThink, show how this tool is used to solve and share the same problem in different ways.
+These examples of student work show how CueThink is used to solve and share the same problem in different ways.
 Students are encouraged to understand the problem by noticing, wondering, and estimating.
 Students are able to choose the question they are going to answer.
 In these video examples, the student has chosen to answer the question, “How many gumballs did Charlie start with?”

 Portrait of a Graduate White Paper